-Margaret Atwood Is Writing A Sequel To The Handmaid’s Tale, Nearly 34 Years After The First Book
+Margaret Atwood Is Writing A Sequel To ‘The Handmaid’s Tale,’ Nearly 34 Years After The First Book

-Renowned Canadian author, Margaret Atwood, is writing a sequel to her most famous novel, The Handmaid’s Tale, over thirty years after it was published.
+Renowned Canadian author Margaret Atwood is writing a sequel to her most famous novel The Handmaid’s Tale over 30 years after it was published.

 “Yes indeed to those who asked: I’m writing a sequel to The #HandmaidsTale.